Diagonal complexes for surfaces of finite type and surfaces with involution: Diagonal complex: construction and introductory examples

 Altogether we have $N=n+\sum_{i=1}^b n_i$ marked points; let us call them \textit{vertices} of $F$.
 The vertices not lying on the boundary are called \textit{free vertices}.
 The vertices that lie on the boundary split the boundary components into \textit{edges}.

-A \textit{pure diffeomorphism} $F \rightarrow F$ is an orientation preserving diffeomorphism which maps marked points to marked points, maps punctures to punctures, and preserves the labeling of marked points and punctures.
+A \textit{pure diffeomorphism} $F \rightarrow F$ is an orientation preserving diffeomorphism which maps marked points to marked points, and preserves the labeling of marked points and holes.
 Therefore, a pure diffeomorphism maps each boundary component to itself.
 The \textit{pure mapping class group} $PMC(F)$ is the group of isotopy classes of pure diffeomorphisms.

 A \textit{diagonal} is a simple (that is, not self-intersecting) smooth curve $d$ on $F$ whose endpoints are some of the (possibly the same) vertices such that\begin{enumerate} \item $d$ contains no vertices (except for the endpoints). \item $d$ does not intersect the boundary (except for its endpoints). \item $d$ is not homotopic to an edge of the boundary.